hkebbi/FortiCNAPP_POV-toolbox/AWS/EKS (Audit, KSPM)/kspm.md

 ```
 ✅ If the output shows something like: instance_id: i-xxxxxxxxxxxx, IMDS access is working correctly.
 ⚠️ If you see TOKEN_FAIL or ERR, IMDS is blocked — check NetworkPolicies/CNI rules/firewall settings restricting access to 169.254.169.254.
-   **Enable lacework-agent-cluster Pod IMDS access, run:** Then Enables IMDS access for the lacework-agent-cluster pod:
+   **Enable lacework-agent-cluster Pod IMDS access, run:** This Enables IMDS access for the lacework-agent-cluster pod:

 ```bash
 kubectl -n lacework patch deploy lacework-agent-cluster --type=json -p='[